-Oaks Bottom Wildlife Refuge Trail is a 3.6 mile lightly trafficked loop trail located near Portland, Oregon that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until November.
+Oaks Bottom Wildlife Refuge Trail is a 3.1 mile lightly trafficked loop trail located near Portland, Oregon that features a river and is good for all skill levels.
+The trail offers a number of activity options and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash